emilylasecki/ResumeParser/README.md

 Clone this repository.
 Download all dependencies from requirements.txt.
 Add all resumes you wish to parse to the resumes folder (3 sample resumes are provided).
 Run python ResumeParser.py

 Notes:

-consider modifying lines 74 and 75 depending on your use case to prevent truncating file names.
+Consider modifying lines 74 and 75 depending on your use case to prevent truncating file names.

 As of 3/25/2025 spaCy is incompatible with python version 3.13.
 Downgrade to Python 3.12 to use this program.